 In 1981, the Virginia General Assembly established a program within the tax code to encourage individuals, businesses, and trusts to donate to charitable organizations serving low-income communities.
 These charities provide a range of social and educational services such as health care, education, housing, job training and food to impoverished populations living in Virginia.

 The program provides a total of $17 million in tax credits each year. $8 million are allocated for the Virginia Department of Social Services (VDSS) to administer for General Human Services organizations and $9 million are allocated for the Department of Education (DOE) to administer for Education organizations.
 There are also similar programs in several other states including Pennsylvania, Indiana, and Missouri.

 Due to changes in the Virginia tax code in 2013 you get in return a 65% Virginia state tax credit for the amount donated, which is then applied to your state income tax liability.
-As will be discussed later, when including the normal federal and state deductions you receive for charitable gifts, depending on your tax bracket, you could receive tax benefits close to or even higher than the actual gift.
+As will be discussed later, when including federal and state deductions you receive for charitable gifts, depending on your tax bracket, you could receive tax benefits close to the actual gift.

 What Charities are Eligible for the Virginia Neighborhood Assistance Program?